TejaswiRokkam/TalentScout/README.md

 ---

 ## 🎬 Usage

-1.The chatbot greets the candidate and asks permission to proceed.
+- The chatbot greets the candidate and asks permission to proceed.
-2.Candidate fills in their details in the form.
+- Candidate fills in their details in the form.
-3.Details are shown for confirmation.
+- Details are shown for confirmation.
-4.Chatbot starts interview:
+- Chatbot starts interview:
-  -Asks varied technical questions based on candidate’s tech stack -Maintains context across Q/A
+  - Asks varied technical questions based on candidate’s tech stack
+  - Maintains context across Q/A
-  -Allows candidate to exit anytime (exit, quit, bye) -Provides fallback for unclear answers.
+  - Allows candidate to exit anytime (`exit`, `quit`, `bye`)
+  - Provides fallback for unclear answers

 ---

 ## 🔒 Data Privacy

--Candidate data is stored temporarily in session state (not persisted).
+- Candidate data is stored **temporarily in session state** (not persisted).
--No sensitive data is saved or logged.
+- No sensitive data is saved or logged.
--API keys are secured with .env files.
+- API keys are secured with `.env` files.

 ---